 We offer free laser eye surgery assessments with a member of our technical team to advise you of your suitability.
 The most common reason that prevents people from having corrective laser eye surgery is an irregular shape to the cornea (front surface of the eye) such as keratoconus or “conical cornea”.
-A free eye laser screening with a member of our technical team is a half hour assessment, it includes scanning of the front surface of your eye to carefully analysis the shape of your cornea.
+A free eye laser screening with a member of our technical team is a half hour assessment, it includes scanning of the front surface of your eye to carefully analyse the shape of your cornea.

 If you are found to be suitable for laser vision correction after the free screening assessment, the next step is to have a consultation with Dr David Kent at Fendalton Eye Clinic in Christchurch, this is a thorough optical and medical examination of your eyes prior to treatment.
 If you are outside of the range that can be treated with LASIK, SMILE eye laser or PRK laser surgery, Dr. Kent may be able to offer you other surgical options.

 Theoretically there is no upper age limit for laser vision eye surgery but with advancing age the chance of developing cloudiness of the natural lens called cataract increases.
 In practice we find that most people by the seventh decade of their life have some sign of cataract.
 In this case a lens replacement procedure would be a preferable long term surgical intervention over corrective laser eye surgery.
 Further information is available lifestyle lenses or cataract.